elephantscale/es-training-new/python/slides/PYTHON-Intro.md

   * State-of-the-art graphics capabilities

-    - Because picture IS worth a thousands words
+    - Because picture IS worth a thousand words

   * Designed for interactive analysis